 We've built this calculator to show that not everything is lost, and we can act now.
 We have got some power in our hands that, appropriately used, can build up to incredible results. as a pile of Swiss cheese slices - slices being the interventions we implement.
 The cheese separates us from the virus and keeps us and our environment safe.
 The more slices we add to our life, the more protected we and others around us are.

 Experts' call to action - "We need to act now"

-Recently published article, Scientific consensus on the COVID-19 pandemic: we need to act now - one of the most important texts on COVID-19 until now, states:
+Recently published article,- one of the most important texts on COVID-19 until now, states: